Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 Overflow incontinence is often caused by a blockage or obstruction of your bladder.

 Your bladder may fill up as usual.
-But as it's obstructed you will not be able to empty it completely, even when you try.
+But as it's blocked you will not be able to empty it completely, even when you try.

-At the same time, pressure from the pee that's still in your bladder builds up behind the obstruction.
-This can cause frequent leaks.
+At the same time, pressure from the pee that's still in your bladder builds up behind the blockage, causing frequent leaks.

-Your bladder can become obstructed as a result of:
+Your bladder can become blocked as a result of:

 - an enlarged prostate gland in men